Jamf Blog

-In today’s mobile work and education environments, a crucial feature of Apple devices is the built-in macOS encryption technologies which protect organizational data and user privacy.
-The newest computers with the Apple M1 chip also have additional cryptographic functions.
+In today’s mobile work and education environments, a crucial feature of Apple devices is the built-in encryption technologies that protect organizational data and user privacy.

 Why learn about FileVault management?